 Take a look below for our guide to Xbox Game Pass!

-Xbox Game Pass is a service that allows unlimited downloads of a wide range of games on the Xbox One for a relatively low monthly fee.
+Xbox Game Pass is a service that allows unlimited downloads of a wide range of games on the Xbox One, Xbox Series X, and Xbox Series S for a relatively low monthly fee.

 How Does it Work?

 Subscribers have access to a roster of more than 100 games.
 They can download as many of them as they want as often as they want for as long as they maintain their subscription.
 This isn’t a gimmick or a trap either.
 Subscribers can download, with very few exceptions, the complete version of every game on the service to their Xbox One hard drive.
 This means that they don’t have to depend on streaming the games over the internet as they would have to if they were using PlayStation Now.

 In addition, Game Pass subscribers are given a 20% discount on the digital purchase of games that are included in the Game Pass game list.
 They also get a 10% discount on DLC for games on the game list.
 This is relevant for players who decide to purchase a Game Pass game so they can play it after they end their subscription.
 One unfortunate “loophole” that you will also need to consider is the inherent risk is purchasing DLC for a game you only have access to through the Game Pass subscription.
 Buying DLC for a game that you technically don’t own is definitely risky.

 Xbox Game Pass subscribers have access to first-party new releases on the same day that they are available in stores!
 This will add up to a significant value each year as Microsoft is bound to release at least a few games each year.
 The fact that subscribers will have a chance to play all of these games at no additional charge is a very big deal.

 Xbox Game Pass vs Xbox Live Gold

 Xbox Game Pass has only been around for a year or so, but it is often confused with Xbox Live Gold by people who don’t pay a lot of attention to games.